By David Joel Miller.

 Love meets belonging and social needs.

 Safety is a basic human need.
 Having others around you should increase your safety.
 Many people in early recovery find themselves alone.
 “Hooking up” is one way of engaging a support system.
 Believing that this other person will protect or care for you can lead the recovering person back to a state of dependence.
-This time the dependence is to a new relationship rather than a drug.
+This time the dependence is on a new relationship rather than a drug.

 The risk of this rapid entry into a relationship is that it will become a dependent relationship.
 What the recovering person needs is to learn to be self-reliant and capable of taking care of themselves.
 A new relationship can delay this development of self-reliance.